UlyssesWu/FreeMote/README.md

 ---
 by **Ulysses** (wdwxy12345@gmail.com) from Project AZUSA

 FreeMote is licensed under **LGPL**.

-You can use FreeMote tools freely, but if you've made other tools using FreeMote, they should be open-source.
+Additional clauses: If the input is not made by yourself, you are NOT allowed to use the output for any commercial purposes.

 [Issue Report](https://github.com/UlyssesWu/FreeMote/issues) · [Pull Request](https://github.com/UlyssesWu/FreeMote/pulls) · [Wiki](https://github.com/UlyssesWu/FreeMote/wiki)